Inflectra/rapise-documentation/docs/Guide/jscript_language_reference.md

     * getters, setters
     * object methods.

 2. NodeJS engine now runs in 32 bit mode.
-This is required to keep compatibility with `ActiveXObject` support that is an issential part of WScript but has to be emulated in NodeJS.
+This is required to keep compatibility with `ActiveXObject` support that is an essential part of WScript but has to be emulated in NodeJS.

 3. Rapise has own copy of **node.exe** installed.
 So if you have npm modules installed globally and need to use them in your test, you have to install them locally into the framework.

 4. **npm** is not installed with Rapise.
-So if you want ot use it, you need to have one installed seaparately.
+So if you want ot use it, you need to have one installed separately.

 ## [Reference](http://jsdoc.inflectra.com/Default.aspx?href=html/js56jslrfJScriptLanguageReference.htm)